 You’ll be happy to hear (I hope) that I’m not being a total slacker.
-I have made some headway when it comes to other food packaging, for example…
+I have made some progress when it comes to other food packaging, for example…

 No fruit leather: I quit buying packaged fruit leather entirely.
 Once more fruit start popping into season, I’ll make more homemade fruit roll-ups with my son Cedar, but right now, he’s just going without.

 No packaged muffins or cookies: I haven’t bought even one prepackaged box of muffin mix or cookies this year!
 I’ve taught Cedar to make cookies and I’ve been working on improving my muffins.
 For instance, I tossed together some great raspberry muffins last week.

 Fewer bars: I’ve way lowered my purchases of boxed granola bars.
 Cedar loves CLIF Bar and a bunch of other organic bars, but I’ve been seriously cutting down because there’s so much packaging.
 We’ve only bought two boxes this year and we’ve been experimenting with some new homemade bar recipes.

 The main issue here is that Cedar is into those rice bars and we haven’t found a decent homemade version yet.
 The last one we tried was okay but packed with SO MUCH brown sugar.
 We’ve also made other homemade snacks, such as organic pretzels vs. buying bars.
 Overall, I think we’re doing a lot better on bar issues.

 No packaged bread: I haven’t bought one loaf of bread this year.
 I’ve been making all homemade.
 I tried a new wheat bread recipe that wasn’t great, so I’m going back to my favorite honey oat bread.